 • If they continue to follow you, cross the street and/or change directions.

-• If this doesn't work, walk toward other people or occupied buildings and stay away from places where you might get cornered.
+• If this doesn't work, walk towards other people or occupied buildings, and stay away from places where you could get cornered.

-• If someone in a car follows you and is persistent or becomes obscene, write down the license number and report it to the Security Department/Police as soon as possible.
+• If someone in a car follows you and is persistent or becomes obscene, write down the license plate number, and report it to the Security Department/Police as soon as possible.

 • Ask for assistance from the Security Department if you are frightened or concerned.

-• If someone follows you and is persistent or becomes obscene, write down the license number and report it to the appropriate police agency or Security Department as soon as possible.
+• If someone follows you and is persistent or becomes obscene, write down the license plate number, and report it to the appropriate police agency or Security Department as soon as possible.

-• Always try to park in a well-lighted parking lot.
+• Always try to park in a well-lit parking lot.

 • If you are trapped in your car, honk your horn in quick short bursts.
 This will attract people's attention.